JohnChod2130/EDAMAME_2016_GitHub_Tutorial/Github_Tutorial.md

 Did it work?
 Re-load your github webpage and navigate to the README.md file.
 Do you see your edits?

 ##5.
 Writing workflows in Markdown for use on GitHub

+How do we create these helpful tutorials on github, with headers, links, images, etc?
+Markdown!

 * Markdown is a syntax for fast text-to-html conversion so that it is readable and web-ready.
 * The extension of a markdown document is ".md".
 GitHub will automatically render documents with .md extension to be pretty on the web interface.
 * You can use any text editor to write a mark down document.
 Two nice open ones are [sublime](http://www.sublimetext.com/) and [atom](https://atom.io/).